Ryuchi Matsuda: Overview

 Born Masashi Matsuda, he was a admirer of martial arts, particiulary Su Yu-chang, a well-known martial artist in Taiwan's martial arts (Central Guoshu Institute).
 In his youth, he studied various Japanese martial arts.

 Later, he would travel to Taiwan and become Su Yu-chang's apprentice.
 Later circa 1985, he became an apprentice of Ma Xianda in mainland China.

 At some point he became a Shingon Buddhist monk and received his Dharma name, Ryuchi.

 He wrote his autobiography “Nazo no kenpō o motomete” (『謎の拳法を求めて』Eng.
 "In Search of Mysterious Kenpo") based on his own martial arts history, which later became a big hit and served basis for the martial arts manga Kenji in 1989.

 His work has unearthed obscure martial arts concepts, such as Aiki and Fa jin, to the Japanese public.
-His writing also conveys the essence of these martial arts to everyone in an easy-to-understand manner.
+His writing also conveys the essence of these martial arts.

 Matsuda was the chief editor of the martial arts magazine "Gekkan Hiden" (eng.『月刊秘伝』 "Monthly Secret").

 Ryuchi Matsuda died of acute myocardial infarction at 7:39 on July 24, 2013.
 He was 75 year old at his death.